How to Tell if Your Dog Is Overweight: Signs & Causes

 Lack of Exercise

 If your dog isn’t getting enough daily physical activity, they are likely to become overweight.
-This then puts them at a far higher risk of heart diseases.
+This then puts them at a far higher risk of heart disease.
 You will want to make sure your pet is not just gaining weight because of their lack of physical activity.

 Lifestyle Changes

 If you have been spending more time at work recently, you need to make sure you still make time for your dog.
 Perhaps you just moved into a new house and are too busy to walk your dog every day.
-When someone close to the dog passes away, a baby is born, or work hours chance, your dog can be affected by this.
+When someone close to the dog passes away, a baby is born, or work hours change, your dog can be affected by this.

-Sometimes, dogs will go into a sort of depression and spend more time laying down.
+Sometimes, dogs will go into a sort of depression and spend more time lying down.
 This results in reduced activity and weight gain.
 As hard as it is sometimes, try not to let your lifestyle changes affect your dog’s health.

 Breed